adrianRfeeger/EzShareApp/README.md

    1. Choose **Tools** from the menu.
    2. Select **Check Access To OSCAR**.
    3. Ensure that ezShareCPAP is listed and enabled.
 If it is not listed, you can add it by clicking the '**+**' button and navigating to the ezShareCPAP application.
+   4. If ezShareCPAP is already listed and enabled then remove it by selecting it and then clicking the '**-**' button, then re-add and enable it (as per 3.).
 ![image](https://github.com/user-attachments/assets/a4e2b844-e2e4-4187-b21e-5a52dc549d4e)